Best Day Trips from Lyon You’ve Probably Never Heard Of

 - Bâtie d’Urfé: The château and its incredible grotto are a must-see.

-- Medieval Fortresses: The twin fortresses of Saint-Just Saint-Rambert offer a glimpse into the region’s past.
+- Medieval Fortresses: The twin fortresses of Saint-Just and Saint-Rambert offer a glimpse into the region’s past.

 - Sainte Croix en Jarez: This is one of those really cool, picturesque villages that feels untouched by time.